skip to main content

 DUTIES

-• Attend all MSAC meetings – Approximately four to six times per year
+• Attend all MSAC meetings – Approximately six to ten times per year

 • Act as a liaison between the Superintendent, Student Board Members and MVLAHSD students

-• Share information with student constituents at the school site
+• Share information with student constituents at school sites

 • Maintain a broad understanding of District and school-related issues